 -Book chapters: Disaster Management and Mass Gathering Medical Care

 Residents eager for a more immersive experience in emergency medical services can partner with local medical directors.
-The PGY-3 EMS experience is an optional, mentored elective that exposes resident physicians to the challenges of operational medical direction.
+This mentored elective exposes resident physicians to the challenges of operational medical direction.
 Additional experience in on-scene supervision, quality assurance, program management, and EMS education is offered.
 The rotation is tailored to the indivdual resident's interest.
 Examples of senior EMS electives include:

 1) Operational EMS program management